 Don't know where to start?
 Here are a few tips to help you improve your dog's core strength and make their daily life more fun.

 Why Is My Dog's Core Strength So Vital?

-Your dog’s core muscle groups consist of abdominal, spinal, and diaphragm muscles.
-They're the ones that allow your pup to function properly and engage in various daily activities.
+Your dog's core muscle groups consist of abdominal, spinal, and diaphragm muscles, allowing your pup to function correctly and engage in various daily activities.